Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Handle transient errors with retries

-While working with the [ComputerVisionAPI][ref_computervisionclient] client , you might encounter transient failures caused by [rate limits][computervision_request_units] enforced by the service, or other transient problems like network outages.
+While working with the [ComputerVisionAPI][ref_computervisionclient] client, you might encounter transient failures caused by [rate limits][computervision_request_units] enforced by the service, or other transient problems like network outages.
 For information about handling these types of failures, see [Retry pattern][azure_pattern_retry] in the Cloud Design Patterns guide, and the related [Circuit Breaker pattern][azure_pattern_circuit_breaker].

 ## Next steps